 - Are committed to improving local areas

 We also support local communities through our occupier led charitable matched giving initiative.

 The Board has established a Responsibility Committee, which is chaired by one of the Executive Directors, to lead on sustainability initiatives and ensure the environment is considered within key business activities.

 We are fundamentally committed to ensuring that there is no slavery or human trafficking in our supply chains or in any part of our business.
-We work with suppliers who share our commitment to these values.
 View our Modern Slavery Statement.

 We seek to maintain productive and long-term relationships with our business partners and suppliers and have a Supplier Code of Conduct in place to ensure

 our suppliers operate in an ethical way and share our business principles in observing relevant laws and regulations.
 Our Supplier Code of Conduct is designed to promote safe and fair working conditions and the responsible management of social, ethical and environmental issues in our supply chain.